Instagram, Angry Birds and more: These were the apps that defined the decade

 As part of CNET's Decade in Review here are our picks for the impactful apps of the 2010s.
-I crowdsourced this list -- some of the apps on it didn't even exist as the decade began -- from every CNET editor and then curated it further from there.
+I crowdsourced this list -- some of the apps on it didn't even exist as the decade began, a few did though -- from every CNET editor and then curated it further from there.
 The result is the list below in no particular order.

 Note that in the case of very similar apps, I combined the most popular ones in that category, instead of having individual entries.
 And, sure, there are hundreds of impactful and important apps not on this list.
 If you feel we didn't include one of your favorite apps, put it in the comments and I'll be sure to chime in as well.